pallets/flask/CONTRIBUTING.rst

     $ pytest

-This only runs the tests for the current environment.
-Whether this is relevant depends on which part of Flask you're working on.
+This runs the tests for the current environment, which is usually sufficient.
 CI will run the full suite when you submit your pull request.

-The full test suite takes a long time to run because it tests multiple combinations of Python and dependencies.
-If you don't have a Python version installed, it will be skipped with a warning message at the end.
+You can run the full test suite with tox if you don't want to wait.

 .. code-block:: text